The Power of the Patient Voice: Promoting Comprehensive Eye Care in the States

 Periodically, members of JJVCI’s leadership – including JJVCI President, Peter Menziuso, ODs Dr. Millicent Knight and Dr. Carol Alexander, and others – offer timely legislative updates, stories from the field, and their perspective on current opportunities and challenges within the vision care profession.

-Receive these updates in your inbox by entering your email in the box above, and read previous updates on our efforts in 2016.
+Receive these updates in your inbox by entering your email in the box above, and read previous updates on our efforts, to date.